2014 PA Conference on Juvenile Justice

 Annual Awards Program and Dinner

-Thursday's activities will conclude with the 33rd Annual Awards Program and Dinner.
-The Juvenile Court Judges’ Commission and the Pennsylvania Council of Chief Juvenile Probation Officers will honor both individuals and programs for their outstanding work in Pennsylvania’s juvenile justice system.
+The Juvenile Court Judges’ Commission and Pennsylvania Council of Chief Juvenile Probation Officers will, once again, honor both individuals and programs for outstanding service to Pennsylvania’s juvenile justice system.